Ophien/gpt-2-grpc-server/README.md

 # GPT2 GRPC Server

-This repository contains the OpenAi GPT2 transformer neural network GRPC server that can generate text given a seed sentence.
+This repository contains the GPT2 model with several mods and servers.

 # Requisites